Stripe Overall Rating

 |PCI compliance fee:||None|

 Stripe’s costs and fees are fairly straightforward with the company charging a flat per-transaction fee of 2.9% + $0.30, regardless of card type or locality.
-The company does not charge a fee for refunds or failed payments; however, there is a $15 Chargeback fee.
+The company does not charge an early termination fee, a PCI compliance fee, or a fee for refunds or failed payments; however, there is a $15 Chargeback fee.
 Overall, Stripe’s pricing and business model resemble that of the mobile credit card processing company Square, but for online businesses.

 In the second case, merchants express confusion over their payments being held in a reserve account.
 This is a common fraud prevention practice that we don’t tend to penalize processors for, but it seems that Stripe does not effectively communicate its reserve policies to merchants or warn them when a reserve amount might be withheld.
 Merchants should be aware that Stripe reserves the right to “change the Payout Schedule or suspend payouts to your Bank Account should we determine it is necessary due to pending disputes, excessive or anticipated excessive Chargebacks or refunds, or other suspicious activity associated with your use of the Service or if required by law or court order,” according to its terms of service.